carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 {: .output}

-In order to see the results, we need to download the `output-bigslice` to out local computer.
+In order to see the results, we need to download the `output-bigslice` to our local computer.
 We will use the `scp` command to accomplish this.

-Let's open another terminal and **without connecting it to the remote computer** (_i.e._ in your own computer), move to a directory where you know you can save the folder.
+Open another terminal and **without connecting it to the remote computer** (_i.e._ in your own computer), move to a directory where you know you can save the folder.
 In this example we will copy it to the `Documents` folder of our